autonity/docs.autonity.org/reference/api/aut/index.md

 ## name

-Returns the name of the Newton stake token as a human-readable string.
+Returns the name of the Newton stake token as a human-readable string (ERC-20).
 Set as contract metadata to the value of `Newton`.

-Using `aut` you can return the name for an ERC20 token contract account, e.g. a Liquid Newton contract.
+Using `aut` you can return the name for an ERC-20 token contract account, e.g. a Liquid Newton contract.

 ### Parameters